coltonbooth/CoreChainDB/docs/root/source/installation/appendices/log-rotation.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

 # Logging and Log Rotation

-Each BigchainDB node runs:
+Each corechaindb node runs:

 - MongoDB
-- BigchainDB Server
+- corechaindb Server
 - Tendermint

-When running a BigchainDB node for long periods of time, we need to consider doing log rotation, i.e. we do not want the logs taking up large amounts of storage and making the node unresponsive or getting it into a bad state.
+When running a corechaindb node for long periods of time, we need to consider doing log rotation, i.e. we do not want the logs taking up large amounts of storage and making the node unresponsive or getting it into a bad state.